missionpinball/mpf-docs/config/instructions/tags.rst

 **Power of Tags**
 -----------------

-While tags and events can be used interchangeably at times, the real power lies in multiple taggging.
+While tags and events can be used interchangeably at times, the real power lies in multiple tagging.
 When you use the same tags on multiple devices it can save you coding time and reduce the size of your configurations.

 Example 1 - Pop Bumpers